Bolza/angular-list-selector/README.md

 List Component for AngularJS, notyfies the selection and handles scrolling and slide, fully configurable and stylizable

+*Repository and files are called angular-list-selector for an easier search on the internet/bower/github.
+The module anyway is called 'bolzaListSelector' to avoid future conflict with angular official modules.*

 ## Version Numbers

 bolzaListSelector follows [semantic versioning](http://semver.org/) and uses the following versioning scheme: